jacksimmons/dissertation/README.txt

 Users of the software should use Unity for ease of use.
+The Unity project allows for saved and easy-to-customise preferences.

-However the console version yields better performance and should be used for experiments.
+However the console version yields better performance, and doesn't have long load times.
+It also allows visualising algorithm efficiency through graphical plots.
 (Worst-case improvement: Less RAM and CPU usage by Unity frees up more for the algorithm itself).